 Hospitals & Clinics Accepting Medicaid

-Most public hospitals, community clinics, and some private providers accept Medicaid.
+Most public hospitals, community clinics, and many private providers accept Medicaid.
 Examples:

 Find providers: Medicaid Provider Directory.